 fitness nutrition specialist, host of monthly

-fitness challenges called Fit Blasts,
+fitness challenges called Fit Blasts

 and most importantly, a mother to 4 young children ranging in ages from 8 years